muggy8/improbable/have-and-havenot/3gQ6l5hb.md

 "You don't seem like the serial killer type" FF3 scoffed while QF3 pursued the other topic.

-"Speaking of simulations, I heard that a number of people who spend enough time in them sometimes make new discoveries because of the change in perspective it brings.
-Both me and FF3 have spent a couple centuries in them before with no real results.
-I remember U4 was saying something along the lines of there being a better chance of making new discoveries in a simulation than there is by sticking around us before quitting."
+"Speaking of simulations, I heard that some people who spend enough time in them sometimes make discoveries because of the change in perspective it brings.
+Both me and FF3 have spent a couple of centuries in them before with no real results.
+I remember U4 was saying something along the lines of there being a better chance of making discoveries in a simulation than there is by sticking around us before quitting."

 "Ya, maybe you'll discover something new!"